Odd Considerations When Shopping for Makeup

 For many who suffer from migraine, even subtle scents can trigger a painful attack, and that means a lot of very strong scented perfumes are out of the question.
-Now, don’t get me wrong, I have shopped in-store for beauty products, but usually, I get makeup from grocery stores of drug stores— for one, there are times when I have to be at these stores anyway, to get food, toiletries, or medication.
+Now, don’t get me wrong, I have shopped in-store for beauty products, but usually, I get makeup from grocery stores or drug stores.
+For one, there are times when I have to be at these stores anyway, to get food, toiletries, or medication.
 The beauty aisles in these stores, too, usually don’t smell too strong, because there aren’t open ‘tester’ products on the shelves, making exploring them much more bearable.
-This, however, isn’t the same experience at all—I still can’t try out the makeup before purchasing, so sometimes I end up wasting money on products that don’t work when I get home.
-And… there aren’t any specialists of experts around to answer questions or give advice at the average grocery market.
+This, however, isn’t the same experience at all.
+I still can’t try out the makeup before purchasing, so sometimes I end up wasting money on products that don’t work when I get home.
+And... there aren’t any specialists or experts around to answer questions or give advice at the average grocery market.
 Ugh.
 It’s really a small annoyance compared to the pain migraine can cause, but it sure can get me down sometimes.

 Do you have a similar experience with difficulty buying makeup or other products like soap or cleaners?
 Let’s discuss in the comments!